zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 Configuration for 10.111.5.171 unavailable -- is that the correct name?
 ```

+If you see an event stating that a plugin was disabled due to blocking, see the [PythonCollector ZenPack](/product/zenpacks/pythoncollector) documentation for steps to remedy this.

 ### Troubleshooting modeling/monitoring

 Version 2.6.0 introduces a command line option to save